claudiutodorutaurea/hackathon-claudiutodorut/README.md

 # hackathon1 - claudiutodorut

-The project is calculating and displaying in a google spreadsheet the following:
+The project is calculating and displaying in a google spreadsheet the following columns:
 "IC ID", "IC Name", "IC SEM", "Day", "7 Hrs per day", "Deep Work Blocks", "Dev Time >70%", "Daily CiC", "Intensity - Focus 90%", "work blocks less than 1h", "Complient CiC",	"Actual Intensity", "Actual Focus".

-Were added extra parameters to be displayed: "Actual Intensity" and "Actual Focus".
+Were added extra columns to be displayed: "Actual Intensity" and "Actual Focus".

 All configuration is hold in application.yml file:
 application: